Inwood Valley AVA

-Inwood Valley is an American Viticultural Area (AVA) located in southern Shasta County, in north-central California.
-It was established on September 12, 2012, by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by consulting geographer Patrick Shabram, on behalf of himself and Anselmo Vineyards of Inwood Valley, proposing a viticultural area named "Inwood Valley."
+Inwood Valley is an American Viticultural Area (AVA) located in southern Shasta County in north-central California.
+It was established as the nation's 205th, the state's 125th and the county's initial appellation on September 12, 2012, by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by consulting geographer Patrick Shabram, on behalf of himself and Anselmo Vineyards of Inwood Valley, proposing a viticultural area named "Inwood Valley."

 Inwood is the name of a small, rural community located within the Inwood Valley, as shown on the USGS Inwood quadrangle map.
 It is located approximately 22 mi from the county seat of Redding along State Route 44 East toward Lassen Volcanic National Park.
 Inwood Road is the primary route through the Inwood Valley viticultural area.
 Local grape growers and winemakers use the terms "Inwood Valley" and "Inwood" to describe their vineyard locations.
 For example, Anselmo Vineyards is "nestled in the rolling hills of Inwood Valley," and another winery, the Lassen Peak Winery, states that it is located in the "Inwood area of Shingletown" which is a town adjacent to the AVA's southern boundary line.
 The TTB determined Inwood Valley AVA contains approximately 28441 acre with 62.5 acre on 5 commercially-producing vineyards and 14 acre planned for further viticultural development.
 Inwood Valley viticultural area, located in rural, southern Shasta County in north-central California, does not overlap, or otherwise involve, any existing or proposed viticultural areas.